nginxinc/nginx-basics-workshops/lab/nginx_api/live_monitoring.md

  * Swagger-UI: [demo.nginx.com/swagger-ui](https://demo.nginx.com/swagger-ui/)
  * API YAML: [demo.nginx.com/swagger-ui](https://demo.nginx.com/swagger-ui/nginx_api.yaml)

+## Learning Objectives

+By the end of the lab you will be able to:

+ * Use [demo.nginx.com](https://demo.nginx.com) for demo purposes
+ * Use the NGINX Plus API to read live monitoring metrics on NGINX Plus

-## Task 1: Explore the Live Activity Monitoring JSON Feed​ from demo.nginx.com
+## Exercise 1: Explore the Live Activity Monitoring JSON Feed​ from demo.nginx.com

 When you access the API, NGINX Plus returns a JSON‑formatted document containing the current statistics.
 You can request complete statistics at `/api/[api-version]/`, where `[api-version]` is the version number of the NGINX Plus API.